 Do You Need to Get the Most Expensive Kitchen Products You Can Afford?

 In some cases, you should be willing to spend a little more to get good quality, such as for skillets and knives.
-And most higher end tools are more pleasurable to use than cheap tools and will last a lot longer, as well.
+And most higher end tools are more pleasurable to use than cheap tools and will last longer.
 But you don't need to spend a lot on every item in your kitchen.
 Many inexpensive tools work just fine.

 What Are the Basic Kitchen Tools You Need?

 This varies depending on what you like to cook, but there are some basic categories: cookware, food preparation, food storage, and cleaning/maintenance.
 The basic cookware you need is a skillet, a sauce pan, a Dutch oven or stock pot, a baking sheet or two, and a glass baking dish for casseroles and roasting meats.
 You will also need bakeware if you bake.
-Food prep is the largest category and includes a small multitude of products, from basics like knives, other cutlery, and cutting boards to measuring spoons, graters, mixing bowls, stand mixer, and much more.
-Some people also consider a food processor or blender a necessity for food prep, too.
-Storage is the simplest category and includes storage bowls with tight fitting lids and possible plastic wrap, aluminum foil, etc. We also strongly recommend a vacuum sealer as your best weapon in the fight against food waste.
+Food prep is the largest category and includes a multitude of products, from basics like knives and cutting boards to measuring spoons, graters, mixing bowls, stand mixer, and much more.
+Some people also consider a food processor or blender a necessity for food prep.
+Storage is the simplest category and includes storage bowls with tight fitting lids and possibly plastic wrap, aluminum foil, etc. We also strongly recommend a vacuum sealer as your best weapon in the fight against food waste.
 Cleaning and maintenance products include dish soap, disinfectants, sponges, and dish towels.

 Final Thoughts